 The Belgrade acquired its name in recognition and thanks for a gift of timber from the Serbian Capital City of Belgrade that was used in the construction of the auditorium.
 The Belgrade soon became renowned for its programme of exciting new drama and early past company members at the theatre including Trevor Nunn, Ian McKellen, John Gunter, Joan Plowright, Michael Crawford and many more among the new dramatists.

-Behind the scene tours will be running at 10am, 1pm and 3pm
+Behind the scene tours will be available running at 11am and 2pm

 All public areas of the building are fully accessible for wheelchairs and pushchairs but part of the behind the scene tour usually involves stairs.
 If you have access needs please advise when you book so that a route can be adapted accordingly.
 The Belgrade Theatre has a wheelchair on site for use by patrons with limited mobility.
 Please contact the Box Office in advance to reserve it.

 Max 30 people per tour/session.
-Meet at the Box office for start of tour.
-Nearest parking is in the Belgrade Plaza car park behind the theatre.
+Approx 1 hour Nearest parking is in the Belgrade Plaza car park behind the theatre.
 Charges will apply.
 Access junction 9 of Coventry ring road.